Analysis Tasks and Skills

 3. Elicitation

-The biggest challenge analysts face is discovering what stakeholders actually need, want, or are required to have or do.
-To complete this hard task, analysts need to find and aggregate a lot of information from various sources and ensure all parties understand the meaning of the information in the same way.
-The process is called elicitation.
+The most significant challenge analysts face is uncovering what stakeholders truly need, want, or are required to achieve.
+To navigate this complex task, analysts must gather and synthesize vast amounts of information from diverse sources while ensuring all parties reach a shared understanding of its meaning.
+This process is known as elicitation elicitation.

 Elicitation: Iterative derivation and extraction of information from stakeholders or other sources. (source: BABOK)